 Source: The Rideshare Guy

-As of January 2019, Lyft claimed 29% of the ride-hailing market in the US, compared to Uber’s 69%, according to Second Measure.
-This represent a gain of 3% since January 2018, and crowns an impressive few years for Lyft, which has gained a good deal of ground on the once seemingly untouchable Uber.
-Other competitors could lay claim to no more than 3%.
+As of May 2020, Lyft held a 29% of the ride-hailing market in the US, compared to Uber’s 71%, according to Second Measure.
+This share has remained fairly consistent since 2018 after a few impressive few years for Lyft, which has gained a good deal of ground on the once seemingly untouchable Uber.
+This analysis doesn’t seem to consider other competitors.

 Source: Second Measure

-Lyft themselves claimed a 35% share of the market in May 2018 – up from 20% 18 months before.
+Lyft themselves claimed a 39% share of the market in March 2019 – up from 22% in 2016.
 Uber stats showed a slightly less generous picture for Lyft at this stage, giving it a share of 28-30%.
 For comparison, Second Measure had Uber at 73% and Lyft at 27% at the same time.
 Business expense-focused Certify found Uber still dominating the corporate market, with an 81% share.

 Yet another analysis from Edison Trends, cited by Yahoo Finance in November, finds similar figures, though slightly less favourable for Uber, pegging its market share at 65%, compared to 31% for Lyft.